Joe Farrell (soccer)

-Joseph Farrell (born February 13, 1994) is an American soccer player who currently plays for Hartford Athletic of the USL Championship.
+Joseph Farrell (born February 13, 1994) is an American former professional soccer player.

 Career

 College and amateur

 Farrell played fours years of college soccer at the La Salle University between 2012 and 2015.

 Farrell also played with New York Red Bulls U-23 in 2014 to 2015.
 Joe Farell was a member of the Psc Coppa club as a youth.

 Professional

 Farrell signed his first professional deal with United Soccer League club Rochester Rhinos on March 8, 2016.

 Farrell signed with Phoenix Rising FC for the 2018 season on December 18, 2017.

 Farrell was transferred to the Pittsburgh Riverhounds on December 29, 2022.

 In December 2023, Farrell joined Hartford Athletic.
+Following the 2025 season, Farrell retired from playing professional soccer.